-Also on the Spring Tour are several other significant privately owned barns in this idyllic area, open both days, from 8:30 am to 5:00 pm.
+Also on the Spring Tour were several other significant privately owned barns in this idyllic area.

 This area of Iowa is truly scenic.
 These landscapes inspired Iowa's most famous son, Grant Wood.
 His childhood years were spent here, and he was able to capture on canvas who and what he observed.
 Possibly his best landscape work was his first, a depiction of Stone City finished in 1930, the same year he painted American Gothic.
 We will see and learn about his role in the area.